 Funeral Services for Alberto Zerain

-On 04, July, the Board of Spokespersons of the Town Hall of Vitoria-Gasteiz agreed to appoint Alberto Zerain as a favorite son of the city, an honor many are sure Zerain would have been proud of were he here to experience it in person.
+On 04 July, the Board of Spokespersons of the Town Hall of Vitoria-Gasteiz agreed to appoint Alberto Zerain as a favorite son of the city.
+It is an honor many are sure Zerain would have been proud of was he here to experience it in person.

-In the Sping of 2016, Alberto met Mariano Galvan, an Argentinian climber with whom he began to climb the project milestones with.
+In the Spring of 2016, Alberto met Mariano Galván, an Argentinian climber with whom he began to climb the project milestones.
 Both ascended Manaslu that year in separate assaults.

-Two months ago, Zerain successfully submitted Annapurna via the French Route and he proceeded to mark the next mountain on the list and chose Galvan as his partner.
-In June, he and Galvan attempted Nanga Parbat via the Mazeno Ridge, this would be their last ascent attempt.
-On 24, June, the Base Camp team lost contact with Alberto and Mariano.
-It is believed that an avalanche swept over the Mazeno Ridge, killing both climbers who were acclimatizing there, sweeping away the camp and surrounding area.
+Two months ago, Zerain successfully submitted Annapurna via the French Route, and he proceeded to mark the next mountain on the list and chose Galván as his partner.
+In June, he and Galván attempted Nanga Parbat via the Mazeno Ridge.
+This would be their last ascent attempt.

-The deaths of these two great climbers leave a hole in the mountaineering community and Zerain’s memory will forever live on as part of the winds of Nanga Parbat, a mountain which has claimed many, who now act as Guardians of the Mountain.
-This year we also lost the legendary Ueli Steck during Everest2017.
+The deaths of these two great climbers leave a hole in the mountaineering community.
+Zerain’s memory will forever live on as part of the winds of Nanga Parbat, a mountain which has claimed many, who now act as Guardians of the Mountain.
+In 2017, we also lost the legendary Ueli Steck during Everest2017.

-Rest in Peace Alberto Zerain and Mariano Galvan.
+From the Base Camp Magazine team, we’d like to say, Rest in Peace Alberto Zerain and Mariano Galván.